tubearchivist/tubearchivist/CONTRIBUTING.md

 ---

 ## Beta Testing
-Be the first to help test new features and improvements and provide feedback!
-There are regular `:unstable` builds for easy access.
-That's for the tinkerers and the breave.
-Ideally use a testing environment first, before a release be the first to install it on your main system.
+Be the first to help test new features/improvements and provide feedback!
+Regular `:unstable` builds are available for early access.
+These are for the tinkerers and the brave.
+Ideally, use a testing environment first, before upgrading your main installation.

 There is always something that can get missed during development.
-Look at the commit messages tagged with `#build`, these are the unstable builds and give a quick overview what has changed.
+Look at the commit messages tagged with `#build` - these are the unstable builds and give a quick overview of what has changed.

 - Test the features mentioned, play around, try to break it.
-- Test the update path by installing the `:latest` release first, the upgrade to `:unstable` to check for any errors.
+- Test the update path by installing the `:latest` release first, then upgrade to `:unstable` to check for any errors.
 - Test the unstable build on a fresh install.

-Then provide feedback, if there is a problem but also if there is no problem.
-Reach out on [Discord](https://tubearchivist.com/discord) in the `#beta-testing` channel with your findings.
+Then provide feedback - even if you don't encounter any issues!
+You can do this in the `#beta-testing` channel on the [Discord](https://tubearchivist.com/discord) Discord server.

-This will help with a smooth update for the regular release.
+This helps ensure a smooth update for the stable release.
 Plus you get to test things out early!

 ## How to open an issue
 Please read this carefully before opening any [issue](https://github.com/tubearchivist/tubearchivist/issues) on GitHub.